 - Not doing enough exercise

 - A family history of high blood pressure

 - Consuming too much salt.

+Due to the lack of noticeable symptoms, hypertension is a silent health condition.
 The only way of knowing if there’s a problem is to have your blood pressure measured.
 You can have this done at your GP surgery, some local pharmacies, or you can buy a blood pressure monitor from the chemist.

-High blood pressure is a major cause of stroke and heart attack
+High blood pressure is a major cause of stroke and heart attack.

 You can reduce your risk of having a stroke or heart attack by lowering your blood pressure.